The plumbing system inside your home is probably something you don't think about until a drain clogs or needs repair.

-Drain snakes and augers are generally safe to use if you need help eliminating a toilet, sink, or tub clog.
+Drain snakes and augers are generally safe to use on a toilet, sink, or tub clog.
 The primary thing to remember is to find the right snake or auger for the type of drain you need assistance with and to follow directions closely.
-Otherwise, you can injure yourself, whether you're using a hand crank auger or a motorized machine.
+Otherwise, you can injure yourself.

 - Get access to the drain by removing the overflow assembly or stopper.

 - Loosen the screw to your drain snake's or auger's cable housing.

 - Use your hand to carefully insert the head of the cable into the drain and through the pipe.

 - Using your hand, turn the manual crank or turn the motor on to feed the cable further into the drain line.

 - You may feel resistance on the line either from a bend in the pipe or the clog.
 Tighten the screw holding the cable to its housing to keep the length of the cable in place.